PIE, Using a custom domain

 - From your subzone, add a new CNAME Record.

 - For the “Alias” enter the hostname in your subzone for your publish.illinois.edu site.
 For example, “blog” as your alias if you want your full hostname to be “blog.myzone.illinois.edu”.

 It is recommended that all Publish websites support SSL.
 Without an SSL certificate, users visiting your website via https will receive an error message and may not be able to access your content.
 Please email firstname.lastname@example.org to find the best SSL certificate option for your website.

 These website configuration steps should be completed by the owner of the website hosted on Publish

 Configuring Your Site

-After you’ve finished the DNS setup, you’re ready to configure publish.illinois.edu to recognize your custom domain.
+After your IT Pro has finished the DNS setup, you’re ready to configure publish.illinois.edu to recognize your custom domain.